metabase/metabase/docs/developers-guide/driver-changelog.md

   Honey SQL version) has been removed; replace all usages with the two-arity version.
 Honey SQL 2 has been the only supported version since Metabase 0.49.0.

+## Metabase 0.50.12

+- `:foreign-keys` driver feature was removed. `:metadata/keys-constraints` should be set to false in drivers that support do not support foreign keys relationships reporting during sync.
+Implicit joins and column remaps are now dependent on `:left-join` instead.
+All join features are now enabled for `:sql` based drivers.
+Previously those were dependent on `:foreign-keys`.
+If your driver does support `:left-join` also remapping and implicit joins tests will run on it.

 ## Metabase 0.50.0

 - The Metabase `metabase.mbql.*` namespaces have been moved to `metabase.legacy-mbql.*`.
 You probably didn't need to